trix7777/m3u8_to_strm/README.md

 -----------------------------------------------------------------------------------
 NOTE: This script is old and outdated and I doubt I will ever update it again.
-For an updated function, I've re-written the funtions of this script in a C# command line app called 'm2strm' which is comatible with both Windows and Linux (using mono) and is lightyears faster than this script.
+For an updated function, I've re-written the functions of this script in a C# command line app called 'm2strm' which is compatible with both Windows and Linux (using mono) and is lightyears faster than this script.
 This app has all the funtions of this script plus much much more.
 You can find the m2strm app here: https://github.com/trix7777/m2strm